-Each incoming Ph.D. student is assigned a first-year advisor or co-advisors.
+Each incoming Ph.D. student is assigned a first-year advisor.
 The aim in assigning first-year advisors is to make the best match possible between students’ and faculty members’ research interests.
-Students (or faculty) may change the advising relationship as the student's interests evolve.
+Sometimes, students (and faculty) may desire to change the advising relationship as students’ interests evolve.

 Review the School of Social Ecology Graduate Services site’s Academic Services and Campus Resources pages for additional school and campus resources - academic, professional, and personal - that are available to graduate students.